NoorullahZamindar-007/Scikit-learn-Work-and-Study-/README.md

 2- You need to know numpy, pandas

-3- You also know the statistitic
+3- You also know the statistiti